burrito-elixir/burrito/README.md

 #### Build Targets and Qualifiers

-A burrito build target is a tuple that contains an operating system, a CPU architecture, and extra build options (called Qualifiers).
+A burrito build target is a keyword list that contains an operating system, a CPU architecture, and extra build options (called Qualifiers).

 Here's a build target that defines Linux, 64-bit x86: